Embracing the Unknown: Staying Grounded in Uncertain Times

 Nicole is interviewing for her first job out of school, and is feeling scared, insecure, and unsure about what her future will hold.

 Mary and Greg are waiting to hear from a federal agency to find out whether they'll receive the support they desperately need to assist their special-needs child.

 Husband-wife team Sonya and Joe are wondering when they'll receive payment from their consulting clients, and if a check will arrive in time to cover their mortgage and utilities this month.

 How do we keep our sanity—never mind our sense of inner peace—in the face of so much change?
 For many of us, living in the unknown can feel worse than receiving actual bad news.
-Not knowing brings up the old “waiting for the other shoe to fall” feeling.
-It can be unsettling, elicit a loss of control, and challenge the illusion we all hold dear: that we’re in charge.
+It can be unsettling, elicit a loss of control, and challenge the illusion we all hold dear: that we're in charge.

 - Examine your values (what’s most important to you?) and be willing to explore life from the inside out.